Fargo–Moorhead Area Diversion Project: Design

-The Stormwater Diversion Channel and Associated Infrastructure section of the FM Area Diversion project includes a 30-mile stormwater diversion channel that will route water around the metro area, a diversion outlet, aqueducts on the Maple and Sheyenne rivers, fourteen drainage inlets tied to the channel, three railroad crossings, two interstate highway crossings, and 12 county road crossings.
+The Stormwater Diversion Channel and Associated Infrastructure section of the FM Area Diversion project includes a 30 mi stormwater diversion channel that will route water around the metro area, a diversion outlet, aqueducts on the Maple and Sheyenne rivers, fourteen drainage inlets tied to the channel, three railroad crossings, two interstate highway crossings, and 12 county road crossings.
 It is being built by ASN Constructors.